-Considering to pursue a university degree after college is not always an easy decision.
-There are many factors that have to be taken into consideration such as programs, courses, tuition fees or transfer credits.
+Considering pursuing a university degree after college is not always an easy decision.
+Many factors must be considered, such as programs, courses, tuition fees and transfer credits.

-The good news is that several universities are partnering up with colleges across the Durham Region in order to build different pathway or transfer programs.
+The good news is that several universities are partnering up with colleges across the Durham Region to build different pathways and transfer programs.

-In this blog post, I will be walking you through a few steps to explain how the college-to-university transfer program works here at Ontario Tech University.
+In this blog post, I will walk you through a few steps to explain how the college-to-university transfer program works here at Ontario Tech University.

-My advice to you is to double check the partnership in your current as well as in your future educational institution.
-Many times websites are not updated or their affiliations can change.
+My advice to you is to double-check the partnerships at your current—as well as at your future—educational institution.
 Once you narrow down and find the potential school you would like to transfer to, assure yourself by emailing (or calling) and asking if that partnership is still ongoing.

-The idea of the college-to-university transfer program at our university is to earn a university degree with the help of a completed college diploma.
+The idea behind the college-to-university transfer program at Ontario Tech is to earn a university degree with the help of a completed college diploma.
 For this reason, the different faculties at our university offer a wide range of programs designed for college-to-university students.

-Once you’re sure about the partnership between your college and the university you’re about to get into, find the advanced entry program that you would like to pursue that is (hopefully) related to your program in college.
+Once you’re sure about the partnership between your college and the university you’re interested in, find the advanced entry program that you would like to pursue—one that is hopefully related to your program in college.

-For example, I graduated from a media program in college and always wished to expand my knowledge in the media industry, therefore my best bet was to bridge to the Communications and Digital Media Studies program at our university.
+For example, I graduated from a media program in college and always wished to expand my knowledge in the industry.
+Therefore, my best bet was to bridge to the Communications and Digital Media Studies program at Ontario Tech.

-Along with the transfer credits you will be asked to complete online applications where you will be submitting transcripts, photo ID, deposits, etc. Remember to organize and gather all your documents in a timely manner so that you can submit all the requirements before the deadline.
+Along with the transfer credits, you will be asked to complete online applications, including submitting transcripts, photo ID, deposits, etc. Remember to organize and gather all your documents promptly so that you can submit all the requirements before the deadline.

-If you don’t know how to do this and are considering a transfer to our university, don’t panic!
-Contact the transfer office as you move forward with your application.
+If you don’t know how to do this, don’t panic!
+Contact the transfer office to get help as you move forward with your application.

 Inquire and keep track

-Once you have submitted all of your documents, make sure you save your copies and keep track of them.
-Another useful tip is to follow-up with the academic advisors at your potential university.
+Once you have submitted all your documents, make sure you save copies and keep track of them.
+Another helpful tip is to follow up with the academic advisors at your potential university.

-In our case, each faculty at our university has its own academic advisors.
-They are available throughout the year so it’s a good idea to contact them during the transfer process to address any questions or concerns you have.
+At Ontario Tech, each faculty has its own academic advisors.
+They're available to you throughout the year, so it’s a good idea to contact them during the transfer process to address any questions or concerns you have.

-There you have it!
-Although there are more steps to follow during the transfer application process, these are the initial steps you have to go through if you’re considering continuing education at our university.
+Although there are more steps to follow during the transfer application process, these are the initial steps you must go through if you consider continuing your education.

-Remember, no matter which program you transfer to, make sure you do your research, plan ahead and reach out if you need help or academic advising.
+Remember, no matter which program you transfer to, make sure you do your research, plan ahead and reach out if you need help.